 Sometimes I need to hear things backwards to fully grasp the meaning of words and phrases.
 While sitting at a ‘four-way stop’, where the traffic was ridiculously long, I complained how dumb it is to make every car stop at an intersection.
-A thought popped in my head and made me laugh aloud, what greater chaos there would be if the intersection was a four-way GO.
+A thought popped in my head and made me laugh aloud, what greater chaos there would be if the intersection was a four-way GO like this crazy video shows.

 ‘Gratitude is the inward feeling of kindness received.
 Thankfulness is the natural impulse to express that feeling.
 Thanksgiving is the following of that impulse.’